owaisalhashimi/romanizar.js/README.md

 ```

 ### Works On
-Should be fine on modern browsers, but haven't tested all.
 Used with:
 - Chrome
 - Firefox
+- Safari sets cursor before the inserted character, instead of after; any ideas?
+Not tested on anything else.

-Uses web workers, but that code can easily be moved to main script.
+Uses web workers for performance, but that code can easily be moved to main script.